 The Kingdom of God’s is Like a Movie…

 That’s like coming into a long movie after the intermission.
 If you come into a movie in the middle, if you pay attention, eventually you’ll find out how it ends.
 And if you’re alert enough you’ll figure out who the main characters are, but you’ll never understand why it ends the way it ends.
 You won’t have an insight into the motivations and the real character of the people in the movie.

 So it is with the Kingdom of God.
 It does not start in Matthew 4 with Jesus’ proclamation.
 Rather, it starts much earlier, in the book of Exodus.
 It starts with the people and nation called Israel.

-When we look at Israel as God’s chosen example for the world and that and that really is, is what it’s about.
-God chose one people, one nation, to be the example for all and all of us kind of have to look at it to learn.
-The “lights come on” and the” title of the movie comes on the screen:” “The Kingdom of God.”
+When we look at Israel as God’s chosen example for the world, we need to understand what it really is about.
+God chose one people, one nation, to be the example for all, and we have to look at it to learn.
+The title of the movie comes on the screen: “The Kingdom of God.”
 It starts in the desert.
-It starts with the people.
-It starts with a national plan.
+And it starts with the people.
+Simply, it starts with a national plan.

 The National Plan for God’ Kingdom